minibul/cv/README.md

 ### SUMMARY:

 ------------------------
-QA Engineer with 3 years of experience in web and mobile application testing.
-Demonstrated leadership skills, as showcased in my role at SolertGames, where I trained and managed a team of 4 testers and took initial steps into test automation with Java and Selenium.
+QA Engineer with 3 years of experience across diverse industries including FinTech (HICE bank), GameDev (SolertGames) and EdTech (Yandex).
+Proficient in web and mobile application testing.
+Demonstrated leadership skills, as showcased in my role at SolertGames, where I trained and managed a team of 4 testers and ventured into test automation with Java and Selenium.
 ### WORK EXPERIENCE:

 ------------------------